-The official, Bernadette Johnson, is poised to head the Defense Innovation Unit-Experimental, which is known across the board as DIUx.
+The official, Bernadette Johnson, says is poised to head the Defense Innovation Unit-Experimental, which is known across the board as DIUx.
 This revelation was made by Secretary for Defense Ash Carter earlier this week.

 Ms Johnson has a long and glittering resume, with a background in biological and chemical defense background that stretches way back.
 Her most recent posting was as the leading technology officer at the Lincoln Laboratory.